NukLaochaem/NukLaochaem/README.md

 ### I am a front-end developer

 #### About
-- :shipit: I graduated as a Front-end in 2022 and Back-end in 2024 developer from Noroff-school of technology and digital media. <br>
+- :shipit: I graduated as a Front-End Developer in 2022 from Noroff School of Technology and Digital Media
 - :man_technologist: I'm currently studying Back-end to become a full-stack developer